shivam1608/JOpenTDB/README.md

 OpenTDB trivia = new OpenTDB(Session.create());
 ```

-## Some Comman Methods/Functions of Question Class
+## Some Common Methods/Functions of Question Class
 - the Question class
 ```java
 String triviaQuestion = question.getQuestion();  // Get The Question